mansi75/Heart_Disease_Classifier/README.md

   * 1: Fixed Defect
   * 2: Reversable Defect
 12. Number of Major Vessels: Number of major vessels colored by fluoroscopy.

+## Working on the Notebook

+### Feature Engineering
+Feature Engineering is used to Prepare the input dataset which is compatible with the machine learning algorithm requirements and also help to Improve the performance of machine learning models.
+In this notebook I have used Imputation, One-Hot-Encoding, Scaling as a part of feature Engineering.

+### Exploratory Data Analysis
+EDA is a way of visualizing, summarizing and interpreting the information that is hidden in rows and column format.
+In this notebook I have used EDA for visualizing and interpreting the different features and their relation with each other.

+### Data Visualization
+Data visualization is the practice of translating information into a visual context, such as a map or graph, to make data easier to understand and pull insights from.
+The main goal of data visualization is to make it easier to identify patterns, trends and outliers in large data sets.
+In this notebook I have used Matplotlib, Seaborn and Plotly for various visualization patterns.

+### Predictive Algorithms
+Predictive analytics is the use of data, statistical algorithms and machine learning techniques to identify the likelihood of future outcomes based on historical data.
+In this notebook I have used Decision trees and Random Forest to predict future outcome.